ivanskodje-godotengine/godot-plugin-calendar-button/README.md

 # Calendar Button Plugin for Godot Engine (jospic Fork)
 ![](icon.png)

-This plugin, originally developed by Ivan Skjde, will add a CalendarButton node that allows you to easily select a date without having to do all the work of creating your own Calendar and Date classes.
+This plugin, originally developed by Ivan Skodje, will add a CalendarButton node that allows you to easily select a date without having to do all the work of creating your own Calendar and Date classes.

 ![](https://i.imgur.com/effwCjs.png)